node-usb/node-usb/README.md

 Please refer to the maintained example for using `node-usb` in electron:

 https://github.com/node-usb/node-usb-example-electron

+If using a packaging system for electron, ensure the `node-usb` library does not get recompiled as the correct binaries are already shipped with the package.
+For example, for [electron-builder](https://www.electron.build/), use these settings:

+- buildDependenciesFromSource: true
+- nodeGypRebuild: false
+- npmRebuild: false

 # APIs
 Since `v2.0.0`, the `node-usb` library supports two APIs: